CodingMoore/soil-ent-green-python/README.md

 }
 ```

   The value __v001-L33t-p90X-t800__ inside of the quotation marks is the Machine Name.
 You write this down carefully, as you will need to enter this string exactly when adding a plant to the React App.
-You are free to change this string to anything, so what you enter into the React App and the "soil.py" __dataObject__ value are the same.
+You are free to change this string to anything, so what you enter into the React App and the "soil&period;py" __dataObject__ value are the same.

 <br/>